status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

 ![A picture of a token-gated channel where the user meets the view-only requirements but doesn't meet the view and post ones.](./channels-your-quick-start-guide/287-1-4.png)

 === ":mobile-one: View-only requirements"
-     View-only requirements show the tokens users should hold to enter the channel and read the messages.
+     [View-only requirements][about-view-only-channels] show the tokens users should hold to enter the channel and read the messages.
 When the user meets the requirements for a token, the token shows a :mobile-green-check: green checkmark.

 === ":mobile-two: View and post requirements"
     Community owners can also set view and post channel requirements.
 In this example, the user meets the view-only requirements but doesn't meet the view and post ones.